-8.2.28 Erase / Program Resume (7Ah)
+8.5.20 Erase / Program Resume (7Ah)

-The Erase/Program Resume instruction must be written to resume the Sector or Block Erase operation or the Page Program operation after an Erase/Program Suspend.
-After issued the BUSY bit in the Status Register will be set to a 1, the SUS bit in the Status Register will clear to 0 and the Sector or Block will complete the erase operation or the page will complete the program operation.
-Resume instructions will be ignored unless an Erase/Program Suspend operation is active.
+The Erase/Program Resume instruction "7Ah" must be written to resume the Sector or Block Erase operation or the Page Program operation after an Erase/Program Suspend.
+The Resume instruction "7Ah" will be accepted by the device only if the SUS bit in the Status Register equals to 1 and the BUSY bit equals to 0.
+After issued the SUS bit will be cleared from 1 to 0 immediately, the BUSY bit will be set from 0 to 1 within 200ns and the Sector or Block will complete the erase operation or the page will complete the program operation.
+If the SUS bit equals to 0 or the BUSY bit equals to 1, the Resume instruction "7Ah" will be ignored by the device.
 The Erase/Program Resume instruction sequence is shown in figure 26.

 Resume instruction is ignored if the previous Erase/Program Suspend operation was interrupted by unexpected power off.
+It is also required that a subsequent Erase/Program Suspend instruction not to be issued within a minimum of time of "tsus" following a previous Resume instruction.

-Figure 26.
+Figure 26a.
 Erase/Program Resume Instruction Sequence

-8.2.29 Power-down (B9h)
+8.5.21 Power-down (B9h)